Zorrolisto/CryptoCurrency-C-/README.md

 ## Functionality

+* Show blocks in chain
 * Verify if chain is valid when init coin
-* Verify if chain still valid when data change

 ## Script